dimitriwauters/PANDI/README.md

 You can find it by following this link: https://uclouvain-my.sharepoint.com/:u:/g/personal/d_wauters_uclouvain_be/EZXz0Kf1U_VEhQSddwlPOI4B_oKqEwY-HmxC5Nv6Wd4WSA?e=09Zg7E
 (or by performing the procedure of creating a new virtual machine)

-Once the virtual machine is downloaded, the process can be launch as any docker-compose project.
+Once the virtual machine is downloaded, the process can be launched as any docker-compose project.

 ## Usage
-The three possible usages of this software can be combined but at least one must be enabled.
+The five possible options of this software can be combined but at least one must be enabled.

 ### Memory Write&Execution Detection
 >This option must be activated with the `--memcheck` parameter on `launch.py` or by modifying the `docker-compose.yml` file by adding `panda_memcheck=True` in the environment variables.